Everything You Need To Know About Contested Divorce in PA

 - Offering such indignities to the innocent and injured spouse as to render that spouse’s condition intolerable and life burdensome.

-Grounds for a no-fault divorce Pennsylvania exist where two parties consent that the marriage is irretrievably broken and agree to the entry of a divorce or where the marriage is irretrievably broken and the parties have lived separate and apart for a period of in excess of one year.
+Grounds for a no-fault divorce Pennsylvania exist where two parties consent that the marriage is irretrievably broken.
+They agree to the entry of a divorce and have lived separate and apart for a period of in excess of one year.

-Regardless of which form of grounds for the divorce are established (fault, consent or separation), according to divorce laws in PA, the parties still have to resolve all financial issues between them before the court can grant the divorce decree.
-This includes the distribution of assets and debts, matters of financial support, and ancillary claims for attorneys’ fees or costs of litigation.
+Regardless of which form of grounds for the divorce the couple has established (fault, consent or legal separation), according to divorce laws in PA, the parties still have to resolve all financial issues between them before the court can grant the divorce decree.
+This includes the distribution of assets and debts (property division), matters of financial support, and ancillary claims for attorneys’ fees or costs of litigation.
+The divison of property may raise complex legal issues in case of a high net worth divorce.

 How long does a contested divorce take in Pennsylvania?

-Because every divorce case is different, the length of time required to complete a contested divorce varies, and much depends on the issues in each case.
-Even in cases where the parties reach a mutual consent (agreement) on all terms, a divorce process will take about four months to complete.
-That is because there is a mandatory 90 day waiting period in Pennsylvania that begins from the time the divorce complaint is received by the non-filing spouse.
+Because every divorce case is different, the length of time required to complete a contested divorce varies.
+Much depends on the issues in each case.
+Even in cases where the parties reach a mutual consent (agreement) on all terms and opting for an uncontested divorce the process will take about four months to complete.
+That is because there is a mandatory 90 day waiting period in Pennsylvania.
+This period begins from the time the divorce complaint is received by the non-filing spouse.